1970 Gibson Bass Catalogue

 One other bass appears in this series, although it is in the 1970 Les Paul brochure, rather than the Bass brochure - the Gibson Les Paul bass

 The 1970 Gibson bass guitar catalogue featured the following guitars.
 Click on the images for full size versions, or click on the model names below to go directly to that page

-The 1970 Gibson catalogue consisted of 12 separate brochures, each concentrating on a specific area.
-This was the first time the Gibson catalogue had been split into so many sections
+The 1970 Gibson catalogue consisted of 12 separate brochures, all the same size, and basic design, each concentrating on a specific segment of Gibson's product range.
+This was the first time the Gibson catalogue had been split into so many sections.